Subscribe to get more!

 Whichever style of composting you adopt, one thing is that you will quickly learn about how much food you waste and what gets wasted the most.
 Careful consideration of these details could lead you to a reduction of your weekly food bill as you learn what is being wasted.
 It’s also a huge part of understanding the waste stream, food security and some of the inequities in our society.
 Composting goes deep.

 The links below lead to our pages that are about the composting and fertilizer making techniques that we use to make the various brews and materials that are used in Ligaya Garden.
 You might notice that the traditional compost heap or compost bin isn’t listed.
-That’s because we don’t use one.
-We do have one of those big plastic bins but that only comes out when we’re doing heavy pruning, especially the Winter prune.
-Then it is only used as a temporary storage for the prunings until I can run them through the mulcher and put the mulched material into the chook run.
+We do have one of those big plastic spinning bins but that only comes out when we’re doing heavy pruning, especially the Winter prune.
+Then it is only used as a temporary storage for the prunings until I can run them through the mulcher and then I use to mix the mulched material, biochar and coffee grounds.